KChristelle/plant_project_summative/README.md

 - Any IDE of your choice
 - Emulator or device to run the app

+##Database

+Database is implemented with sqflite.
+The database consists of 3 tables.
+1- Users (UserID, Email, Password)
+    This table id used to store a new users credentials.
+    This table is used to validate a users login,
+    This table is used to associate user behavior to a unique user account.
+    Unique email is enforced.

+2- Plants (PlantID, Name, Details)
+    This table is used to store a plants name and details

+3- Inventory (InventoryID, UserID, PlantID, Status, Health, Water, Sun)
+    This table is used to store a users plants.
+    It stored the health of the plant and allows tracking of a plants metrics.

+TODO:
+    Enforce valid email.
+    Encrypt stored passwords.
+    Implement plant card factories.

 ## Points to work on for Summative

 Please note that this is not the final version of our project. <br>